Sickle Cell Treatment Demonstration Program

 Length and Time Phasing of Assistance

-Awards are made on an annual basis for the duration of the grant period, and payments are made through an Electronic Transfer System or Cash Demand System.
+Refer to the notice of funding opportunity (NOFO).
+Awards are made annually, in accordance with the project period method of awarding grants.
+Payments are made through a Letter-of-Credit or Cash Demand System.
 Grantees drawdown funds, as necessary, from the Payment Management System (PMS).
 PMS is the centralized web based payment system for HHS awards.

 Who do I contact about this opportunity?